LanceQuare/riverpod_skeleton/README.md

 - [x] Add Isar: for local db
 - [x] Add Dio: for network requests
 - [ ] Add Catcher: for error handling
+- [ ] Add envied: for environment variables
 - [x] To consider nested UI and routing for deep linking
 - [ ] To consider responsive design
 - [ ] To consider localization
 - [ ] Research for testing
+- [ ] Update README.md for plan migrate from GetX to Riverpod

 ## References
 - [Riverpod with Go Route for auth design](https://github.com/lucavenir/go_router_riverpod/blob/master/example/lib/main.dart)